therealnicoroshi/modlist/README.md

 ### Note:

-The files that will need to be downloaded for this mod list to function come from Nexus and Lovers Lab.
+The files that will need to be downloaded for this mod list to function come from Nexus and Lovers Lab via Mega Downloads.
 As such you will need an account on both sites to be able to download the mods needed to build this list.

 ***